|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 2011 storm season blog kickoff

-It's that time of year again: the central USA's tornado season is already off and running, and so it's time to start thinking and planning for weather expeditions!
-As I've alluded to in previous posts, this year will mark a radical shift in my own observing operations in that the Great Plains (due to the storm observer traffic crisis) will not be the focus of my tornado/supercell forecasting and travels.
+It's that time of year again: the central USA's tornado season is already off and running, and so it's time to start thinking and planning for storm photography expeditions!
+As I've alluded to in previous posts, this year will mark a radical shift in my own observing operations in that the Great Plains (due to the storm photographer traffic crisis) will not be the focus of my tornado/supercell forecasting and travels.
 The associated traditions of these trips are sadly a thing of the past.
 Rather, the American Midwest region - generally marked by east of a line situated about 200 miles west of the Mississippi River - will be the 'playing field' for 2011 expeditions.
 This includes primarily the states of Missouri, Arkansas, Iowa, Tennessee, Illinois, Indiana, Kentucky and Ohio.
 Nonetheless, I do have at least one Plains guided tour expedition planned for the second week of June - which this sub-blog will cover as well.

-The Midwest region is a relatively new and uncharted one in the world of storm observing, and thanks to my new home in the heart of it here in the St. Louis metro, I'm ideally positioned to make it my focus for an extended tornado/severe storm season from March to July (and beyond, as events can happen all year here).
+The Midwest region is a relatively new and uncharted one in the world of storm photography, and thanks to my new home in the heart of it here in the St. Louis metro, I'm ideally positioned to make it my focus for an extended tornado/severe storm season from March to July (and beyond, as events can happen all year here).
 Without a dryline, it's a different game here - a challenge in both forecasting and technique I look forward to tackling head-on.
-At best, I only anticipate a couple of tornado intercepts a year with this new strategy, and a high bust-to-intercept ratio - but the quality, solitude and exclusivity (few to no other storm observers) of the storm observation days will more than make up for the lower numbers.
+At best, I only anticipate a couple of tornado intercepts a year with this new strategy, and a high bust-to-intercept ratio - but the quality, solitude and exclusivity (few to no other storm photographers) of the storm photography days will more than make up for the lower numbers.